sarinasaran/cs1530-db-demo/README.md

        vulnerability.

 7) The final `TODO` comments are to complete the `findByCityAndState` method of `StoreQueryHelper.java`.
 For this query, you will need to filter rows on two conditions, the equality of city and the equality of state.
-You can build off of the previous SQL Query by utilizing `AND` to combine conditions in the `WHERE` clause.
+You can build on the previous SQL Query by utilizing `AND` to combine conditions in the `WHERE` clause.
 Similarly, the condition supports the use of `OR` and `NOT`.
 Given this updated query form, complete the `findByCityAndState` by utilizing the PreparedStatement and returning the result.

-8) The last step is to verify that your code is working correctly using `./gradlew run`.
+8) The last step is to verify that your code is working correctly using `./gradlew run` and to submit your code for the exercise on the Gradescope for the course.

 ## Conclusion